Chris Johnson (running back): 2005 season

-After his memorable freshman season, Johnson started all 11 games at tailback in his sophomore season.
+After his memorable freshman season, Johnson started all 11 games at tailback as a sophomore.
 He led the team with 684 yards on 176 carries and six touchdowns, while also recording 35 receptions for 356 yards and two scores and 459 kickoff return yards.
-He was also the team leader with 1,499 all-purpose yards and set a school record with 67 career receptions as a running back.
-Against the West Virginia Mountaineers, Johnson rushed for 92 yards on 22 carries, both team highs.
+Johnson was also the team leader with 1,499 all-purpose yards and set a school record with 67 career receptions as a running back.
+Against the West Virginia Mountaineers, he rushed for 92 yards on 22 carries, both team highs.
 In the Southern Mississippi game, Johnson returned four kickoffs for 100 yards.
-In the Rice victory, Johnson totaled 129 receiving yards, including an 81-yard touchdown reception.
-His 100-yard receiving game teamed-up with Aundrae Allison's 109 yards marked the first dual 100-yard receiving game since 1999 for the Pirates.
+In the Rice victory, he totaled 129 receiving yards, including an 81-yard touchdown reception.
+Johnson's -yard receiving game teamed-up with Aundrae Allison's 109 yards marked the first dual 100-yard receiving game since 1999 for the Pirates.
 In the Tulsa game, Johnson did not record a reception which ended his consecutive streak at 18 games.
 However, in the following game against Marshall, Johnson carried the ball 18 times for 106 yards and a career-high three touchdowns.

 2006 season

 After missing spring practice due to neck surgery, Johnson returned in his junior season with 972 all-purpose yards.
 In the down season, Johnson totaled 314 rushing yards, 176 receiving yards, and 482 kickoff return yards.
 He played in 12 games on the season but only started five.
-He was selected to the All-Conference USA first-team as a return specialist after the season.
+Johnson was selected to the All-Conference USA first-team as a return specialist after the season.
 He also broke the school career record for receiving yards as a running back with 768 yards, but only had one 100-yard rushing game on the year and only had four rushing scores.
-In the season opener, against Navy, Johnson only recorded 54 all-purpose yards with one rushing touchdown.
+During the season opener against Navy, Johnson only recorded 54 all-purpose yards with one rushing touchdown.
 In the UAB game, Johnson had 112 all-purpose yards.
 In the Memphis game, Johnson recorded his only 100-yard rushing game with 106 yards on 22 carries for two touchdowns.
 He finished the game with 180 all-purpose yards.
 Johnson had a foot injury that limited his action in the West Virginia game, and caused him to miss the Virginia game.
 In the SMU game, Johnson returned a kickoff for a career-long 51 yards.
 Then, in the Southern Miss game, Johnson recorded 136 all-purpose yards that included a 96-yard kickoff return for a touchdown, his second career return touchdown.
 The return also made national recognition on ESPN's top plays.
 Against Rice, Johnson carried the ball 12 times for 83 yards.